Yara Shahidi: Early life and education

 Yara Sayeh Shahidi was born in Minneapolis, Minnesota, to Keri Salter Shahidi and Afshin Shahidi, a photographer.
 Her mother, Keri Shahidi (born Keri Jamelda Salter), is of African American and Choctaw heritage, and her father Afshin Shahidi is Iranian.
 Afshin was one of the principal photographers for musician Prince, who kept a signed photo of Yara in his editing suite at Paisley Park.
 The Shahidi family moved to California for Afshin's work when Yara was 4 years old.
 She is the older sister of child actor and model Sayeed Shahidi and they have a younger brother, Ehsan.
 The rapper Nas is her first cousin once removed.
 Yara means "Someone who is close to your heart" in Persian; Shahidi is a common surname in Iran and means "martyr" in Persian.

-Shahidi attended Immaculate Heart Middle School and then Immaculate Heart High School.
+Shahidi attended the Immaculate Heart School for middle and high school.
 She left to concentrate on her acting career, graduating in 2017 from Dwight Global Online School.
 In 2017, Shahidi was admitted to Harvard University.
 She began her studies there in 2018 after taking a gap year, with a plan to major in Interdisciplinary Sociology and Black American Studies.
 Shahidi graduated from Harvard in 2022.